In this section:

 local f2 = dw.async(out_msg, " world!")

--- out_msg and output its results to log
+-- out_msg and log their results

 dw.log("debug", f1.wait() .. f2.wait())